MaxSauerbrey/Frontend-Mentor-base-apparel-comming-soon/README.md

 ### What I learned

 Learned and implemented Sass - variables, mixins.
 Working with Mobile first workflow is better for faster development.
-I've been working on DOM manipulation, event handlers and regular expression.
+I've been working on DOM manipulation, event handlers and regular expressions.

 ```js
 const form = document.getElementById("form"),